zointblackbriar/Smart_Contract_Examples/quorum-test-network/network/README.md

 which creates an account and then deploys the contract with the account's address.
 It also initializes the default constructor with a value (47).
 Once done, it will call the `get` function on the contract to check the value at the address, and you should see it return the value.
 Then it will call the `set` function on the contract and update the value (123) and then verify the address to make sure its been updated.
+It will then call `getPastEvents("allEvents", { fromBlock: 0, toBlock: 'latest' })` to fetch all the historical events for that contract, this confirm that events have been emited for both the constructor and the set.

 ```
 node scripts/public_tx.js